ssfsx17/ffpnp/Jobs/Knight.md

 Rend Weapon (4 AP) (single) - Attack and attempt to cause Broken Weapon status.

-Shellbust Stab (8 AP) (single) - Attack for double damage and attempt to cause Broken Armor status.
+Shellbust Stab (6 AP) (single) - Attack for double damage and attempt to cause Broken Armor status.

 ### Knight Tech T6

-Blastar Punch (8 AP) (single) - Attack for double damage and attempt to cause Broken Helmet status.
+Blastar Punch (6 AP) (single) - Attack for double damage and attempt to cause Broken Helmet status.

 Rend Accessory (4 AP) (single) - Attack and attempt to cause Broken Accessory status.

 ### Knight Tech T7

-Hellcry Punch (8 AP) (single) - Attack for double damage and attempt to cause Broken Weapon status.
+Hellcry Punch (6 AP) (single) - Attack for double damage and attempt to cause Broken Weapon status.

 Rend MP (4 AP) (single) - Attempt to do an amount of MP damage equal to double your Level.
 Defense is ignored.

 ### Knight Tech T8

-Icewolf Bite (8 AP) (single) - Attack for double damage and attempt to cause Broken Accessory status.
+Icewolf Bite (6 AP) (single) - Attack for double damage and attempt to cause Broken Accessory status.

 ### Knight Tech T9

-Skullcracker Driver (8 AP) (single) - Attack, and 1/10th of the damage is also dealt to MP.
+Skullcracker Driver (6 AP) (single) - Attack, and 1/10th of the damage is also dealt to MP.

 Stock Break (20 AP) (multi) - Attack all enemies, and attempt to reduce them to 1 HP.
 The HP reduction effect is at -50 Accuracy.

 ### Knight Tech T10

-Climhazzard (20 AP) (multi) - Attack all enemies for double damage, ignoring Evasion and Defense.
+Climhazzard (20 AP) (BDL) (multi) - Attack all enemies for double damage, ignoring Evasion and Defense.